|Year of production (circa)||

 We are extremely proud to present an exquisite piece of jewelry and a technical masterpiece in one.
 This is the Cartier Calibre 104.

-With a case measuring a minute 18 x 6,7 x 5,8 millimetres, this little gem is still fitted with a hand-wound mechanical movement in baguette form-factor.
+With a case measuring a minute 18 x 6,7 x 5,8 millimeters, this little gem is still fitted with a hand-wound mechanical movement in the baguette form factor.